ALBME

 • Whether the patient requires the use of a registered caregiver to assist in the use or administration of medical cannabis.
 If the patient requires or utilizes a registered caregiver, the physician must document the name of the registered caregiver designated by the patient or the patient’s legal representative.

-• The registered qualified patient’s full legal name, date of birth, and home address;
+• The registered qualified patient’s full legal name, date of birth, and social security number;

 • The AMCC permit holder’s name and Alabama Medical Cannabis Certification Permit number;

-• The name of the patient’s registered caregiver, if applicable;
+• The full legal name, date of birth, and social security number of the patient’s registered parent or legal guardian and/or registered caregiver, if applicable;

 • A description of the qualifying medical condition(s) and whether the qualifying condition is a terminal illness (life expectancy of six (6) months or less);